 Intermediate Outcomes Intermediate Indicators Means of Verification Important Assumptions Outcome 4: Demonstration projects developed for integrating biodiversity and ecosystem services into development planning in the priority corridors. \$1,400,000 At least 4 development policies, plans or programs analyzed, with impacts on biodiversity and ecosystem services evaluated and alternative development scenarios, nature-based solutions and mitigating measures proposed.
 Demonstration projects for ecological restoration developed in at least 2 priority corridors.
 Public debate and awareness of at least 3 key environmental issues increased through coverage in domestic media.
-Models for biodiversity-friendly production piloted for at least 3 commodities. mission reports.
+Models for biodiversity-friendly production piloted for at least 3 commodities.
+Grantee and RIT performance reports.
+CEPF Secretariat supervision mission reports.
+Official land-use and development plans and policies covering the priority corridors.
 Governments and donors remain committed to environmentally sustainable development.
 Governments create space for civil society to engage in the review and formulation of development policies, plans and programs.
 Government decision making can be influenced by arguments about the biodiversity and ecosystem service values of natural ecosystems.
 Increased awareness of environmental issues will translate into increased support for conservation initiatives.
 Sufficient civil society capacity to undertake biodiversity mainstreaming exists or can be built.
 Markets for sustainably produced commodities from the hotspot exist or can be built.